Keyboard shortcuts

 Identity Federation Flow:

-The managed platform handles protocol translation between OIDC and SAML providers, token validation, and audit logging.
+Where used, the managed platform handles protocol translation, token validation, policy, and audit logging.

 Implementation Requirements: